scalameta/mdoc/readme.md

 Consult [--help](#--help) to see what arguments are valid for `withArgs`.

-Consult the Mdoc source to learn more how to use the library API.
+Consult the mdoc source to learn more how to use the library API.
 Scaladocs are available [here](https://www.javadoc.io/doc/com.geirsson/mdoc_2.12.6/0.3.1) but beware there are limited docstrings for classes and methods.
 Keep in mind that code in the package `mdoc.internal` is subject to binary and source